 The power of striving can help us focus our energy and reach goals in life.
-Striving to improve the quality of one’s life can e.g. be a strong motivation to get out of bed early and work out in the mourning or to make important yet often difficult changes in our work, diet, or relationships.
+Striving to improve the quality of one’s life can e.g. be a strong motivation to get out of bed early and work out in the morning or to make important yet often difficult changes in our work, diet, or relationships.

-However, striving also means that we are away to some better version of something in the future.
+However, striving also means that we are away to some better version of ourselves or something in the future.
 Thoughts like “If I get a promotion, then I’ll be respected at work” or “If I lose 20 pounds I’ll finally be attractive enough to find a partner” may be the result of dedicated striving.